hsin-2333/STYLiSH/README.md

 - Checkout: Users can fill in their payment information and submit the form to complete the purchase.
 - Login: Users can log in using Facebook for profile validation.
 - Product Scroll: Infinite scrolling to load more products as the user scrolls down.
-- Get JSON from API: Fetch product data and other information from a REST API.
+- Get JSON from API: Fetch product data and other information from a RESTful API.
 - Responsive Design

 ## Techs